Elders’ Day

 - Fermented horse milk is a drink that many Mongolians offer to guests.
 It’s called “airag.”

 This holiday is observed by Mongolians by setting aside a portion of the day for special events just for older people.
-However, this day isn’t a public holiday.
-That means that businesses, government offices, and schools remain open.
+However, this day isn’t a public holiday, meaning that businesses, government offices, and schools remain open.

-Even so, there are a considerable amount of people who take time to show their elders the respect they deserve.
+Even so, a considerable number of people take time to show their elders the respect they deserve.
 It’s also a good day to enjoy ice cream, throat singing, and special meat pies known as Huushuur.